JustinHurley/InterviewPrep/Problems/79-WordSearch.md

 The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once.

 #### Approach
-The approach to this is pretty similar to most backtracking problems, with a slight change along the way.
+The approach to this is pretty similar to most [[Categories/Backtracking|backtracking]] problems, with a slight change along the way.
 So you run DFS at each element in the matrix, and then in each DFS algo, you:
 - Check to see if the remaining word to build is empty, if so return True.
 - Check to see if the cells are valid